 We derived the selected consolidated statements of operations data for the years ended December 31, 2014, 2015 and 2016 and the selected consolidated balance sheet data as of December 31, 2015 and 2016 from our audited consolidated financial statements included elsewhere in this prospectus.
-We derived the selected consolidated statement of operations data for the years ended December 31, 2012 and 2013 and the selected consolidated balance sheet data as of December 31, 2012, 2013 and 2014 from our audited consolidated financial statements not included in this prospectus.
+We derived the selected consolidated statement of operations data for the years ended December 31, 2012 and 2013 from our audited consolidated financial statements not included in this prospectus.
 Our historical results are not necessarily indicative of the results to be expected in the future.